 - Born June 15, 1972 in Newton, KS USA

-In high school, Tony Clark earned All-American honors in baseball and basketball.
-He once held records for career and single-season points for San Diego-area high school basketball; his new single-season mark broke the previous one held by Bill Walton.
-Clark also played basketball in college, although he injured his back in his freshman year and had to miss all of 1991 as a result.
-He decided to concentrate on baseball after that.
-After being drafted second overall by the [[Detroit Tigers] in the 1990 amateur draft, after Chipper Jones, he had begun playing in the minor leagues in 1990, with the Bristol Tigers, where he hit .164 in 25 games.
+In high school, Tony earned All-American honors in baseball and basketball.
+He once held records for career and single-season points for San Diego-area high school basketball; his single-season mark broke the record previously held by NBA Hall of Famer Bill Walton.
+Clark also played basketball in college, although he injured his back in his freshman year and missed all of 1991, concentrating solely on baseball thereafter.
+After being drafted second overall by the [[Detroit Tigers] in the 1990 amateur draft, right behind Chipper Jones, he began playing in the minors exclusively in the summer, starting in 1990 with the Bristol Tigers, where he hit .164 in 25 games.
 When he returned to the diamond after his one-year absence, he did much better, hitting .306 in 27 games for the Niagara Falls Rapids of the New York-Penn League.
-He only played 36 games in 1993, with the Lakeland Tigers of the Florida State League, but by the end of 1995, he was playing in the major leagues, after a 23-homer season in 1994 and in spite of hitting only .242 with 14 homers in his first full season in AAA with the Toledo Mud Hens.
+He only played 36 games in 1993, with the Lakeland Tigers of the Florida State League, but by the end of 1995, he was playing in the major leagues, after a 23-homer season in 1994 and despite hitting only .242 with 14 homers in his first full season in AAA with the Toledo Mud Hens.

-He holds the all-time record for the most time zones with a home run.
-He is the only player with six, having homered in Puerto Rico in 2003, and Japan in 2004, after earlier homering in the main four USA zones.
+All told, Tony hit .262/.339/.485 with 251 home runs and 824 RBI.
+He holds the all-time record for the most time zones slugging a home run in.
+He is the only player with six, having homered in Puerto Rico for the Mets in 2003, and Japan with the Yankees in 2004, after earlier homering in the main four USA zones.

-After retiring from the game, he became active in the Major League Baseball Players Association in 2010 as director of player relations.
-He had been a player representative for many years while playing in the big leagues and was already familiar with union business.
-He was named deputy to executive director Michael Weiner when he was struck by brain cancer in July of 2013, and replaced him on an interim basis after his passing on November 21, 2013.
-On December 3rd, he was confirmed in the position of executive director, although his nomination still needed to be ratified by a vote of the membership.
+After retiring, Tony briefly served as a broadcaster with the new MLB Network.
+He became active in the Major League Baseball Players Association in March 2010 as director of player relations.
+He had been a player representative for many years and was already familiar with union business.
+He was named deputy to executive director Michael Weiner when he was struck by brain cancer in July 2013, and replaced him on an interim basis after his passing on November 21, 2013.
+On December 3rd, he was confirmed and unanimously elected to the position of executive director.
 A few days later, he named Hall of Famer Dave Winfield as his deputy.
 In November 2018, his contract was renewed until 2022.

 - 1996 Topps All-Star Rookie Team